LeiWangR/leiwangr.github.io/_contact/contact.md

 author_profile: true
 ---

-Please note that my working hours in the office are: 10:00am to 6:00pm (Australian Eastern Daylight Time) from Monday to Friday.
+Please note that my working hours in the office are: 10:00am to 6:00pm (AEDT) from Monday to Friday.

 Feel free to reach me on ANU campus for discussions.